Leratoletsoele/Leratoletsoele.github.io/index.md

 ## 🌱 Reflective Practice

-During my studies, I applied theoretical knowledge such as database design and object-oriented programming in practical projects like the Student Enrollment System.
+During my studies, I applied theoretical knowledge such as database design and object oriented programming in practical projects like the Student Enrollment System.

-This experience improved my **problem solving skills**, **technical confidence**, and **ability to learn independently**.
-I also developed self awareness by identifying areas I need to improve, such as advanced database optimization and software testing.
+This experience improved my **problem-solving skills**, **technical confidence**, and **ability to learn independently**.
+I also developed self-awareness by identifying areas I need to improve, such as advanced database optimization and software testing.

 I am continuously working on improving my skills and becoming a well rounded IT professional.